NageshkumarA/diligince-home-launch/docs/executive/product-overview-executive-presentation.md

 ---

-## 3. Our Solution: Diligince.ai Platform
+## 3. Our Solution: Diligence.ai Platform

 ### Platform Overview

-Diligince.ai is a comprehensive, AI-powered B2B procurement platform that transforms industrial procurement from a fragmented, manual process into an intelligent, automated ecosystem.
+Diligence.ai is a comprehensive, AI-powered B2B procurement platform that transforms industrial procurement from a fragmented, manual process into an intelligent, automated ecosystem.

 ### Core Value Proposition
 **"From Requirement to Payment in One Intelligent Platform"**